Feel like yourself again

 There are many reasons men are considering new hair transplant technologies like NeoGraft over traditional FUT hair transplants:

 • Recovery is relatively quick.
 The less-invasive approach means a quicker recovery time for NeoGraft hair transplant surgery than with FUT.
-Most people who get the procedure can resume normal activity within two weeks.
+Most people who get the procedure can resume normal activity within about two weeks.

 • The results look natural.
 By implanting individual hair follicles or small groups of follicles, NeoGraft usually produces natural-looking results without the “pluggy” look of old hair transplants.
 The most skilled plastic surgeons can make it look virtually identical to a natural hairline.